Couture creations imbued with sci-fi or tech-inspired elements are certainly nothing new, but crafting outfits entirely via 3-D printing?

 This was what Dutch designer Iris van Herpen had in mind when she first debuted a 3D printed dress back in 2011 (talk about forward-thinking).
-Since then, other brands have jumped on the bandwagon, including Pringle of Scotland, which melded 3d-printed elements into its sweaters.
+Since then, other brands have jumped on the bandwagon, including Pringle of Scotland, which included 3D-printed elements with its sweaters.

 For Spring 2018 Couture, the designer tapped on technology yet again (3D printed, heat-bonded and laser-cut fabrics were used, as well as mylar, a type of polyester resin used to make heat-resistant plastic films and sheets), sending models down the runway in spectacularly serene creations that we can definitely picture a bride wearing down an aisle.